 Cafe Rio Dressing Ingredients

 • Packaged ranch mix.
-We love the original Hidden Valley® ranch seasoning mix best (not the buttermilk mix which tastes a little different).
-Other brands just haven’t lived up to the flavor of Hidden Valley (not sponsored).
+I like the original Hidden Valley® ranch mix best.
+Other brands just don’t have the same flavor (not sponsored).

-• Lime juice and zest.
-Use a microplane and a citrus reamer or this citrus juicer to make getting lime zest and juice quick and easy.
+• Lime juice + zest.
+Use a microplane and citrus juicer for quick zesting and juicing.

 Images of the cafe rio dressing getting buttermilk added and then it being poured into a jar